An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 ## General idea of how this polyfill works

-The @document rule is only supported in Firefox (situation for the day 29 Aug 2019 - see  [content and date of the last update of the JSON file containing compatibility data for the @document rule](https://github.com/mdn/browser-compat-data/blob/master/css/at-rules/document.json)), while the [attribute selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) is widely supported.
+The @document rule is only supported in Firefox (situation for the day 5 Feb 2019 - see  [content and date of the last update of the JSON file containing compatibility data for the @document rule](https://github.com/mdn/browser-compat-data/blob/master/css/at-rules/document.json)), while the [attribute selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) is widely supported.
 You can use attribute selectors on attributes created by the script.

 Our JavaScript adds two attributes on each page's `<html>` element: